mendaomn/master-thesis/src/content/ch1/ch1.md

 # The context: Mondeca, the product and my responsibilities

+In the ever expanding Web of data, content is quickly becoming more important than software itself.
+In such a context, the capability of giving meaning to unstructured data is more and more central to both big and small companies; at Mondeca, indeed, the sentence _Making Sense of Content_ is written on the front-door of the office, as it is the company's motto.
-This report concerns the six months I spent as intern at Mondeca, a French company located in Paris which sells software products capable of exploiting semantic technologies.
+Indeed, the present work concerns the six months I spent as intern at Mondeca, a French company located in Paris which sells software products capable of exploiting semantic technologies.
 In particular, their main product is the so-called Smart Content Factory (SCF), a complex system that allows companies to index, annotate and browse through their documentation.
 Indeed, main targets of the product are those companies which need to handle huge amounts of documents (newspapers, legal offices, and so on).

 Let's say that National Geographic (who, by the way, is among Mondeca's customers) wants an automatic way to handle all the scientific articles it publishes onto its website; this is what it will happen: